 Readymag projects are built with widgets.
 This article will explain what you can do with single and grouped widgets, to make the editing process easier and faster.

-To add a new widget, click + in the bottom right corner of the Editor window and select the widget you want to add.
+To add a new widget, click + in the bottom left corner of the Editor window and select the widget you want to add.

 To change properties, click the desired widget and controls will appear on the right side of the page.